smoeding/puppet-sendmail/README.md

 ##### `content`

 The desired contents of the mailertable file.
 This allows managing the mailertable file as a whole.
 Changes to the file automatically triggers a rebuild of the mailertable database file.
-This attribute is mutually exclusive with `source`.
+This attribute is mutually exclusive with `source` and `entries`.

 ##### `source`

 A source file for the mailertable file.
 This allows managing the mailertable file as a whole.
 Changes to the file automatically triggers a rebuild of the mailertable database file.
-This attribute is mutually exclusive with `content`.
+This attribute is mutually exclusive with `content` and `entries`.

 ##### `entries`

 A hash that will be used to create [`sendmail::mailertable::entry`](#define-sendmailmailertableentry) resources.
+This attribute is mutually exclusive with `content` and `source`.

 This class can be used to create mailertable entries defined in hiera.
 The hiera hash should look like this:

 ```yaml
 sendmail::mailertable::entries: